 Whether you mix in key, jump from one track to another, or prefer long transitions, it doesn’t matter.
 The tracks have to fit together and work together.

 Good DJs can keep a 3-hour set running without disrupting the flow of the music.
-I can’t stand when you go to a club and the DJ is just pushing play to a new track once the other one ends.
+I can’t stand it when you go to a club, and the DJ is just pushing play to a new track once the other one ends.

 Flow makes the entire thing for me.
 Going from a progressive house song to a trap song and back to future bass is just sloppy.